Medals and other items of militaria provide a unique insight in to historic acts of heroism and outstanding bravery.

 Whilst we will do all we can to provide you with an accurate medal valuation, its worth ultimately depends on what someone is prepared to pay – and selling at auction can be the best way achieve the maximum possible realisation.

-Warwick & Warwick is proud to provide free advice about any aspect of military collectables, from free medal valuations to detailed assessments of military antiques.
+Warwick & Warwick is proud to provide free advice to all UK residents about any aspect of military collectables, from free medal valuations to detailed assessments of military antiques.

 If you’ve found a medal that’s been hidden away for years or recently inherited a piece of military history, you may be wondering: How much is it worth?